cforte7/rti/README.md

 This will create a globally executable command that can be used in your command line. **Note:** This has only been tested on macOS and Windows 10.

 # Usage
-RTI takes in an arbitrary number of command line arguments, either integer unix epochs or string date/time/datetimes and converts them to the opposite.
+`rti` takes in an arbitrary number of command line arguments, either integer unix epochs or string date/time/datetimes and converts them to the opposite.
 ```
 $ rti 1 1650627609 2022-04-22\ 11:40:09
 1 => 01-01-1970 00:00:01